alentoghostflame/nextcord/docs/interactions.rst

 User Commands
 ---------------

-How To MakeContext Menu Commands
+How To Make Context Menu Commands
 ------------------------------------

 .. code-block:: python3